 First, you need to determine what interests you want to explore.
 Think about what courses you really enjoyed, what topics inspire you, or what career path you might be considering.

 The Urban Studies office maintains a database of agencies that have hosted student interns in the past or have expressed an interest in having an intern.
-The database is organized by topic, such as architecture, planning, economic development, arts, etc. and is searchable by agency name or topic of interest.
+The database is organized by topic, such as architecture, planning, economic development, arts, etc. and is searchable by agency name, topic of interest, or last recent placement.
 Each entry includes a description of the agency, the type of work interns are expected to do, and contact information.
-You can search the database online from the Urban Studies website (PennKey and password required).
-You can also access the same information in the URBS office through a set of resource guides stored in binders.
-The staff can assist you with the resource guides.
-For information about where students have worked in the past, we keep a list of student placements from past years.
 Note: While we try to keep the information current, not every agency updates the information each year.
 You can determine how recent the agency’s information is by checking the year it was updated.
-If the agency has not updated information recently, you should also check their website to assure you have the most current information about opportunities and initial contact person or check in with Elaine for recent information.
+You should also check their website to assure you have the most current information about opportunities and initial contact person, or check in with Elaine for recent information.

 You are not limited to agencies that are listed on the database.
 Use your networks - fellow students, faculty, family, etc. and ask about settings that engage in the work that interests you.
 There are also many associations of certain types of organizations who publish a list of member organizations on the web.
 You can check our fieldwork links for some examples.